 The Recipe: For an elevated twist on traditional lasagna, try this butternut squash and sun-dried tomato white lasagna.
 Instead of marinara sauce and sausage, this vegetarian dish is made of butternut squash, ricotta cheese, and a homemade white sauce prepared with garlic, sage, basil, milk, and cheese.

 The Pro Tip: “What’s great about this recipe is that it’s a dish that can be assembled completely in advance and then baked just before serving.
 I love making this the day before, keeping it in the fridge, and then just throwing it in the oven before dinner,” says Tieghan Gerard of Half Baked Harvest.

 The Recipe: These cheesy stuffed giant pasta shells are perfect for a cozy night in.
-The shells are called conchiglione and they are perfect for holding the cheesy mixture of ricotta, parmesan, and egg that this recipe calls for.
+The shells are called conchiglie and they are perfect for holding the cheesy mixture of ricotta, parmesan, and egg that this recipe calls for.
 Serve with a green bitter salad to complete the meal.

 The Pro Tip: “Cheesy goodness squashed into pasta shells and baked in a tomato passata—not much more to say really, other than it is really bloody good,” says Sarah Tuck of Stuck in the Kitchen.
 According to her, this vegetarian dish is a winner even among ardent meat lovers.